Statement In Support of PRSA National’s DE&I Commitment

-PRSA Georgia’s Commitment to Diversity, Equity and Inclusion Continues to Move Forward in 2021!
+PRSA Georgia’s Diversity, Equity and Inclusion Committee

-Watch out for all things DE&I coming to our Chapter this year and let us know if you are interested in volunteering!
+Let us know if you are interested in volunteering!

-If you would like to join the DE&I Committee please reach out to Victoria Stanton at chapteradmin@prsageorgia.org for more information.
+If you would like to join the DE&I Committee, please reach out to Victoria Stanton at [email protected] for more information.

 Diversity, Equity and Inclusion Statement